milindchawre/erav3-s12-transformer-model/README.md

 - The training loop includes loss calculation, backpropagation, and optimizer steps.
 - The loss is monitored, and checkpoints are saved to allow for resuming training.
 - The training process is logged in `training.log`, which contains detailed statistics for each epoch, including loss values and checkpointing information.
+- The training process supports early stopping if the loss falls below a specified threshold (0.099999), which can help prevent overfitting and reduce training time.

 ## Actual Training
+The model was trained for a total of **91 epochs**.
+The training process involved the following steps:
+- **Data Preparation**: The model reads and encodes text data from `input.txt`, loading a total of **338,025 tokens**.
+- **Batch Processing**: Each epoch consists of **82 batches**, with each batch containing sequences of tokens for training.
+- **Loss Monitoring**: The loss is calculated at each step, and the model's performance is tracked throughout the training process.
+- **Checkpointing**: The model state and current epoch are saved in a single checkpoint file (`checkpoint.pt`) after each epoch, allowing for recovery in case of interruptions.
-The model was trained for a total of **78 epochs**.
-The final loss achieved at the end of training was approximately **0.904894**.
+- **Final Model**: After training, the model is saved with quantization and compression as `trained_model_quantized.pt`, reducing the file size for easier deployment.
+The final loss achieved at the end of training was approximately 0.089421.

 The training log file contains detailed statistics for each epoch, including loss values and checkpointing information.
 You can find the log file named `training.log` in the project directory.

 ## Checkpointing
 - The model state and current epoch are saved in a single checkpoint file (`checkpoint.pt`).